MrPonie/Firefox-Icon-Replacer-Windows/README.md

 ## The script as is DOES NOT WORK, why

-The batch script relies on **Resource Hacker** to modify firefox executable, inside which there are icons.
+The batch script relies on **Resource Hacker** to modify firefox executable, inside which there are icons.<br>
-You can download Resource Hacker from this URL: <http://www.angusj.com/resourcehacker/>
+You can download Resource Hacker from this URL: <http://www.angusj.com/resourcehacker/><br>
 **KEEP IN MIND** that you will need to write full path to Resource Hacker executable inside batch script.

 ## How to use

 Inside MODIFY folder you will find two more folders:
 - branding (icons inside will be shown inside firefox and it's windows);
-- Icons (icons inside will be shown in windows).
+- Icons (icons inside will be shown in windows).<br>
 Modify those icons as much as you want, just keep the filenames intact.
 Then inside batch script make sure that *firefoxDirectory* and *resourceHackerPath* variables are correctly pointing to their respective locations.
 Finally run the script (Most likely script will need *administrator privileges* to modify files inside Program Files).